nebuchadneZZar01/sustineo_extractor/README.md

 All the `LegendBox`es data are then given as output.

 ### 4. Final export
-During the final export, the `LabelBox`es and the `LegendBox`es data are passed as input to the `Exporter` class object.
+During the final export, the `LabelBox`es and the `LegendBox`es data are passed as input to the `Exporter` class object.\
+If there is no Legend, the legend-data is set as None and then discarded.

 The following operations are then done.

 #### 4.1.
 Normalization